 MANKATO, Minn. -- The mountain bikes chained up in rows outside the Otto Recreation Center are nearly indistinguishable from one another.
 Rented out to Minnesota Vikings players and officials each year during training camp, they're little more than a way to get around Minnesota State University -- nondescript, functional and certainly no marker of individuality.

 Charles Johnson is rarely on one of those bikes.
-One day, he might be on a fixed-gear bike he borrowed from a trainer.
+One day, he might be on a fixed-gear bike he borrowed from one of the team's PR guys.
 The next, he might be on the mini-motorcycle he bought on a whim.
 Little about the 26-year-old's mode of transportation conforms to a mold.
 Then again, little about Johnson's route to this point does, either.

 He was suspended from Eastern Kentucky University when he wouldn't cooperate with authorities investigating his roommate for allegedly stealing a laptop.
 He found Division II Grand Valley State through a Google search, after he learned he'd only have one year of Division I eligibility remaining.
 A torn ACL cut short his time in Cleveland after the Browns signed him off Green Bay's practice squad.
 The Vikings only signed Johnson after they released Jerome Simpson last September in the wake of reports about his latest run-in with the law.